 Cultural Industries Training Fund

-We are opening an April 15 intake to apply for funding through the Cultural Industries Training Fund (CITF).
+We held an April 15 intake of the Cultural Industries Training Fund (CITF).

 The CITF supports training for jobs that enable artists’ work to reach the public.

 Due to COVID-19 guidelines established by Yukon's Chief Medical Officer of Health, training opportunities should be done by distance or online.
-Preference will be given to training that allows people to adapt to the current situation and present digitally.
+Preference was given to training that allowed people to adapt to the current situation and present digitally.

 We increased the Arts Fund by $125,000.

-There will be a one-time special intake on April 20, 2020.
-Submit your applications by 4:30 p.m. on that day.
+There was a one-time special intake on April 20, 2020 for that amount.

-The special intake criteria will suspend the current threshold and allow applicants to apply for 100% of eligible project expenses.
+The special intake criteria suspended the usual threshold and allowed applicants to apply for 100% of eligible project expenses.
 The regular June, September and December intakes for Arts Fund have not changed.

 On Yukon Time – special funding

-We're adapting our On Yukon Time program to support artists and organizations in this time of lost revenue and uncertainty.
-This is a one-time change for the 2020–21 fiscal year.
+We adapted our On Yukon Time program to support artists and organizations in this time of lost revenue and uncertainty.
+This was a one-time change for the 2020–21 fiscal year.

 The intake for this funding was April 15.
 Successful applicants to the April 2020 intake are not eligible to apply in October.

 Advanced Artist Award

 For the April 1, 2020 intake of the Advanced Artist Award, there was $150,000 available in funding.
 Normally, $75,000 is allocated for this intake.

-This additional funding will allow more artists to use the downturn associated with COVID-19 to enhance their artistic professional development.
+This additional funding allowed more artists to use the downturn associated with COVID-19 to enhance their artistic professional development.